Mary, Queen of Scots: Escape and imprisonment in England

-On 2 May 1568, Mary escaped from Loch Leven Castle with the aid of George Douglas, brother of Sir William Douglas, the castle's owner.
+On 2 May 1568, Mary escaped from Lochleven Castle with the aid of George Douglas, brother of William Douglas, the castle's owner.
 Managing to raise an army of 6,000 men, she met Moray's smaller forces at the Battle of Langside on 13 May.
-Defeated, she fled south.
+Defeated, she fled south, planning to seek asylum from Elizabeth.
 After spending the night at Dundrennan Abbey, she crossed the Solway Firth into England by fishing boat on 16 May.
 She landed at Workington in Cumberland in the north of England and stayed overnight at Workington Hall.
-On 18 May, local officials took her into protective custody at Carlisle Castle.
+On 18 May, local officials led by Richard Lowther took her into protective custody at Carlisle Castle.

 Mary apparently expected Elizabeth to help her regain her throne.
 Elizabeth was cautious, ordering an inquiry into the conduct of the confederate lords and the question of whether Mary was guilty of Darnley's murder.
 In mid-July 1568, English authorities moved Mary to Bolton Castle, because it was farther from the Scottish border but not too close to London.
-Mary's clothes, sent from Loch Leven Castle, arrived on 20 July.
+Mary's clothes, sent from Lochleven Castle, arrived on 20 July.
 A commission of inquiry, or conference, as it was known, was held in York and later Westminster between October 1568 and January 1569.
 In Scotland, her supporters fought a civil war against Regent Moray and his successors.